Exact finite-dimensional description for networks of globally coupled spiking neurons: Mean field observables and coupling terms

 Computational models of large networks of recurrently coupled spiking neurons typically focus on a macroscopic observable that measures the mean rate at which neurons emit spikes, the network firing rate

 where the instant $t_k^{(j)}$ corresponds to the $j$-th spike of neuron $k$ (it happens when the corresponding variable $\theta_k$ crosses $\pi$), and $\tau_r$ is a time window of spike events.
-Taking first the limit of infinitely many neurons, $N\to \infty$, and then $\tau_r\to0$, one obtains the mean firing rate that, in terms of the probability density in Eq.~\eqref{eq:gfpth}, is defined as the flux of probability density at $\theta=\pi$:
+Taking first the limit of infinitely many neurons, $N\to \infty$, and then $\tau_r\to0$, one obtains the mean firing rate that, in terms of the probability density in Eq.~\eqref{eq:gfpth}, is defined as the flux of probability density at $\theta=\pi$ (in the Stratonovich interpretation, the flux at $\theta=\pi$ is purely deterministic, because the noisy term is multiplied by $(1+\cos\theta)$):

 The mean voltage $V$ is the population average of the membrane potential variables $v$: